+The truth is that what your internships turns into rests on you.
+But there is a real secret to making these internships truly meaningful.
 You can make out of it as much or as little as you would like.

 Go-getters go into internship experiences with high expectations; more importantly, they have a plan.
 It’s just not enough to suddenly be granted the privilege to walk through the vaunted doors of the company… you need to help define and shape your experience so that you walk out of there benefiting from it just as much as your internship sponsor.

-So what does it take to have a successful plan?
+So, what does it take to have a successful plan?
 How do you communicate it to your supervisor?

 Having some kind of start-to-finish project ownership will give you something to wrap your arms around and also provide a concrete example of your abilities.
 Future employers appreciate seeing some kind of specifics in your resume, so the more you can take on and successfully complete, the more you’ll have to talk about to potential new companies.

 In order to know whether the project that you work on is successful or not, you should work together with your supervisor to determine what the outcomes should look like so you have measurable targets.

-4. Learn new skills.
 Proactively plan through your internship experience to include opportunities where you can learn new skills to add to your career portfolio.
 Ask your supervisor about rotating into different roles in the office, find out if you can attend meetings, or even job shadow.
 The more you learn, the more diverse your skill sets become to make you a better candidate.